Prasad-Katkade/ramp-fe-challenge/README.md

 **Actual:** The employees filter shows "Loading employees..." after clicking **View more** until new transactions are loaded.

+**Solution**:Updated loadAllTransactions fn in App removed setIsLoading shifted it below inside employeeUtils.loading useEffect

-# Bug 6: View more button not working as expected
+# Bug 6: View more button not working as expected ✅

 _This bug has 2 wrong behaviors that can be fixed with the same solution.
 It's acceptable to fix with separate solutions as well._